Customer retention is at an all-time low.

 And, our data shows that conquest marketing has never been more possible.

-With over two-thirds of the average dealer's DMS defecting to other dealership, there are more conquest opportunities available than ever.
+With over two-thirds of the average dealer’s DMS defecting to other dealerships, there are more conquest opportunities available than ever.
 You simply need the right marketing strategy.

 Be unique and show up like nobody else!